 But when did they last just cry without narrating it?

 Then there are those who show up to therapy but never really arrive.
 They're in the room but not present.
 They tell stories about their week like they're reporting someone else's life.
-They learned that feeling anything fully means annihilation.
-So they've become ghosts in their own existence.
+It can be as if they learned that feeling anything fully means annihilation.
+So they move like ghosts in their own existence.
 Present but not really.
 Going through motions without being moved.

-In therapy, they're polite, compliant, even insightful.
+In therapy, they may be polite, compliant, even insightful.
 They'll tell you about their trauma with the same tone they'd use to order coffee.
-They understand why they're depressed.
+They may understand why they're depressed.
 They just can't feel anything about it.

-Every session ends the same way: "That was helpful, thank you."
+A session can feel useful in the moment.
+"That was helpful, thank you."
 But nothing shifts.

-And then there's a particular variation I see often: people who arrive pre-diagnosed, pre-analysed, pre-packaged.
+And then there's another variation: people who arrive pre-diagnosed, pre-analysed, pre-packaged.
 They've read the literature, they know the terminology, they might even be therapists themselves.
-They can tell you exactly which childhood experience created which defence mechanism.
+They can tell you exactly which childhood experience might have shaped which defence mechanism.
 They're psychologically sophisticated.
 They get it.

 But getting it and feeling it are different continents.